coder/docs/admin/satellites/geo-dns.md

 ---
-title: GeoDNS configuration
+title: Proximity based configuration
 description: |
-  Learn how to configure your primary and satellite deployments so that they share a hostname.
+  Learn how to configure your primary and satellite deployments so that they share a hostname using geo DNS or anycast.
 state: alpha
 ---